-Just eight years after the Wright brothers took their historic 1903 flight in North Carolina, an aviator in California took to the skies for his own record-setting flight.
-His route included two flyovers of San Quentin State Prison.
-This is the story of how a letter penned by inmates helped plot the route flown by pioneer pilot Weldon B. Cooke.
+Just eight years after the Wright brothers took their historic 1903 flight in North Carolina, an aviator in California took to the skies for his own record-setting flight, including two flyovers of San Quentin State Prison.
+This is the story of how a letter penned by incarcerated aviation enthusiasts helped plot the route flown by pioneer pilot Weldon B. Cooke.

 Young aviator sets record